PranceCloud/HtmlVisibleEditor/README.md

 # HtmlVisibleEditor

-HtmlVisibleEditor is a javascript environment used to visible edit html by online with coffee-script.
+HtmlVisibleEditor is a javascript environment use to online and visible edit html code by coffee-script.

 ## Requirements